Nantwich and Market Drayton Railway: History

-This company was provisionally formed in 1860 as the Market Drayton and Madeley Railway, then changed its name to Nantwich and Market Drayton Railway on or before 3 April 1861, and incorporated in June 1861.
+This company was provisionally formed in 1860 as the Market Drayton and Madeley Railway, then changed its name to Nantwich and Market Drayton Railway on or before 3 April 1861, and incorporated by the Nantwich and Market Drayton Railway Act 1861 (24 & 25 Vict. c. xliv) on 7 June 1861.
 The first chairman was Henry Reginald Corbet, of nearby Adderley Hall.
 The contract for construction was £44,750 and the first sod was cut on 16 January 1862.

 The single track line was built from the London and North Western Railway (LNWR) Crewe and Shrewsbury Railway line just south of Nantwich to a terminus at Market Drayton, a distance of ten miles.
 The engineer for the line was Mr. Gardener and contractors were Thomas Brassey and William Field.
 The line opened on 19 October 1863.

-Proposals were for the railway to be worked by the LNWR, but instead the Great Western Railway took on this role and worked the nominally independent line until it was taken over by the GWR in 1897.
+Proposals were for the railway to be worked by the LNWR, but instead the Great Western Railway took on this role and worked the nominally independent line until it was taken over by the GWR under the Great Western Railway (Additional Powers) Act 1897 (60 & 61 Vict. c. ccxlviii).

 The line was doubled during 1866–67, to match the Wellington and Drayton Railway which opened in October 1867, thus providing a link for the GWR between the Midlands and the Northwest.